Yellow vests and red bikinis: the hypocrisy of the Left when it comes to Pamela

 What a time to be alive.

-The Left wing and Pamela Anderson
+The Left-wing and Pamela Anderson

 Pop politics is no news, especially not on an American political scene which was always the leader in politics of fun and fun politics.
-With its glitter, it charmed and wooed the rest of the world: from the Cold war ”jazz diplomacy” that popularised American musical and ideological individualism to the explosion of celebrity activism in form of Bono Vox and Live Aid, Angelina Jolie, and UN ambassadors – which have turned the USA in a world cop and a judge, balm and savior, the firm hand of the father and the gentle hug from the mother.
+With its glitter, it charmed and wooed the rest of the world: from the Cold War ”jazz diplomacy” that popularised American musical and ideological individualism to the explosion of celebrity activism in the form of Bono Vox and Live Aid, Angelina Jolie, and UN ambassadors – which have turned the USA in a world cop and a judge, balm and savior, the firm hand of the father and the gentle hug from the mother.

 As long as activism is a field to play for celebrities like Bono Vox, who are not fighting against capitalism, but its ”side effects”, and as long as they fit within the frames of anxious provincial taste (nice gestures, stylish clothes, civilized manners), the media will gladly accept and Emma Watson, Beyonce, Cynthia Nixon, Jane Fonda, Meryl Streep, Eva Longoria, Alicia Keys… But, the same rules are not applied to Pamela, whose political views are immediately discredited by downplaying her persona as ”a bimbo”.
 The Left – that is, like always, never satisfied with anything – welcomed her with mocking nicknames (”comrade Pamela”).
 Apparently, you can not take Pamela seriously since she is a starlet.

 But, ”comrade” Pamela has been an activist for years now.
 After the Baywatch she turned to environment and animal protection, saying how she needed to shift her attention to something more meaningful, being fed up with talks about her boobs and boyfriends.
-At the beginning of this year, she visited Julian Assange in the Ecuadorian embassy while publicly protesting his treatment – she compared it to torture and slow and painful death, saying how it’s the responsibility of the USA and the UK.
-She showed sympathy with Ecuador and emphasized Assange’s important role in uncovering war crimes of Western governments.
+At the beginning of this year, she visited Julian Assange in the Ecuadorian embassy while publicly protesting his treatment – she compared it to torture and slow and painful death, saying that it’s the responsibility of the USA and the UK.
+She showed sympathy with Ecuador and emphasized Assange’s important role in uncovering the war crimes of Western governments.
 During her meeting with Russian President Vladimir Putin, she criticized the situation in the USA where ”Americans are programmed to be Russophobic’‘ and reminded how ”sometimes, people just don’t want to be told how to behave by the West”.

 These meetings would usually end up in rumors about love affairs with Assange or Putin.
 I guess it means that a woman can not be politically engaged or motivated to do something that will not result in sexual intercourse or at least a man’s pat on a ”pretty and smart little head”.

 Recently Pamela mentioned the situation in Italy too, saying how it reminds her of 1930’s Europe.
-She claims this is a reason to become worried about ”sliding towards ‘a new form of fascism”.
-When she pointed a finger to a Deputy Prime Minister of Italy and Minister of the Interior, Matteo Salvini, he reacted how only a person of his caliber can: ”Today I was attacked by an important American politician: #PamelaAnderson.
+She claims this is a reason to become worried about ”sliding towards a new form of fascism”.
+When she pointed a finger at a Deputy Prime Minister of Italy and Minister of the Interior, Matteo Salvini, he reacted how only a person of his caliber can: ”Today I was attacked by an important American politician: #PamelaAnderson.
 She was better in a swimsuit”.

 An attitude that – disappointingly – can be seen among many on the Left, especially in the comments on social networks.
 As if her embracing and manipulating with a ”sex symbol” title is not ”feministic” enough.
 Pamela is aware of that but unapologetically calls it ”bullying on another level”.